Zheng Xie

 Zheng was also a calligrapher who created a new calligraphy style influenced by his orchid drawings.
 Added to this, he had an interest in literature and poetry.
 He preferred to write about ordinary people in a natural style.

+Homosexual tendencies

+The poet is also known for his advocacy regarding male beauty, which he was in agreement with the opinion of Yuan Mei, who was an antagonist of his.An acquaintance of Yuan Mei reported the poet had "many male favorites(in chinese called NanChong(男寵) or waichong(外寵)) ".